Roomify/docs/bat/drupal/take_bookings.rst

 Booking Form
 -------------
-The booking form can have any fields we may require - in this case we just add a "Confirm Booking" button that will:
+The booking form can have any fields our use case requires - in this case we just add a "Confirm Booking" button that will:

 #.
 Re-check availability